Ganz Works: Ganz-MÁVAG rail rolling stock

 In 1959 Ganz merged with the MÁVAG company and was renamed Ganz-MÁVAG.

 In 1976 Ganz-Mávag supplied ten standard gauge 3-car diesel trainset to the Hellenic Railways Organisation (OSE), designated as Class AA-91 and four metre gauge 4-car trainsets, designated as Class A-6451.
 In 1981/82 Ganz-Mávag supplied to OSE 11 B-B diesel-hydraulic DHM7-9 locomotives, designated as class A-251.
 Finally, in 1983, OSE bought eleven 3-car metre gauge trainsets, designated as Class A-6461.
 All these locomotives and trainsets have been withdrawn with the exception of one standard and one metre gauge trainset.

 In 1982/83 Ganz-Mávag supplied an order for electric multiple units to New Zealand Railways Corporation for Wellington suburban services.
-The order was made in 1979, and was for 44 powered units and 44 trailer units, see New Zealand EM class electric multiple unit.
+The order was made in 1979, and was for 44 powered units and 44 trailer units, which entered service as the New Zealand EM class electric multiple units.

 Ganz-MÁVAG Trams

 Ganz-MÁVAG delivered 29 trams (2 car sets) to Alexandria, Egypt from 1985 to 1986.